 Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 Here is a Vietnamese chicken recipe that you can either grill for a charred smoky flavor on the weekend or quickly roast in the oven for a simple weeknight dinner.

-Infused with the amazing flavor of Chinese five-spice powder and lemongrass, this simple chicken recipe goes well with steamed rice with a side of vegetables for a complete meal or in a classic Vietnamese sandwich (Bánh Mì).
+Pair with steamed rice and a side of vegetables for a complete meal, or as a delicious filling in the classic Vietnamese sandwich (Bánh Mì).

+Vietnamese Lemongrass Roast Chicken (Gà Nướng)